labamboo/RenderEng/README.md

 Building a rendering engine from scratch using first principles

 # Tech Stack
-For starters, this project will be written in python with graphics done using the library opencv
+For starters, this project will be written in python with graphics done using the library pyvulkan